-- Facebook has become an integral part in this age of social media.
-Both the young generation - and older adults nowadays use Facebook for social interaction.
-Facebook has become a global - platform where anyone can create a Facebook account and share their ideas, thoughts, - activities, and feelings.
-Moreover, they can share their photos and videos on Facebook. - Sometimes they share photos with some written text to satire or to make fun of other people. - These elements spread around the social networking sites and float from one person to 12 - another.
+Abstract- Facebook has become an integral part in this age of social media.
+Both the young generation and older adults nowadays use Facebook for social interaction.
+Facebook has become a global platform where anyone can create a Facebook account and share their ideas, thoughts, activities, and feelings.
+Moreover, they can share their photos and videos on Facebook.
+Sometimes they share photos with some written text to satire or to make fun of other people.
+These elements spread around the social networking sites and float from one person to another.
 People usually recognize them as memes.
-People use memes to get shared and liked 13 - by others.
-But sometimes these memes carry wrong perceptions and messages which can 14 - create false consciousness among the people.
-The notion of gender is culturally and socially 15 - constructed.
-Social media sites for long are reinforcing the concept of gender stereotyping 16 - through its content.
-These sites are invisibly controlling people?s life by transferring the 17 - stereotyped ideology.
-Some Facebook memes are portraying women in the way gender roles 18 - have been represented until now in social media sites.
-19 ocial media is a global platform where anyone can share their thoughts and feelings through photos, videos, 23 etc. However, this can create some problems as there is no gatekeeping or filtering system to eliminate false or 24 wrong perceptions.
-So the messages we get from various social media like Facebook are sometimes disseminating 25 false ideas among people, which includes gendered behaviors and stereotypical portrayal of women.
-Facebook 26 memes are playing significant roles in escalating this situation.
-We can see gender advertisements not only in 27 mainstream media but also in social media.
-A popular form of social media is Facebook, where memes are 28 directly or indirectly patronizing gender discrimination.
-Memes are made of photos, which also includes some 29 texts.
-Photos ensure the longevity of impression in people's mind, while language plays a very important role 30 and acts as a persuasive element in memes.
-Language can shape the perceptions of people.
-Language shapes 31 people's thinking and influences their behavior.
-In this study, selected memes used not only photos of women but 32 also gendered language to portray women's femininity.
-Gendered language is that which encourages bias towards 33 one gender while at the same time establishing such bias further.
-This study finds out 15 frames which were 34 established in the selected memes to portray women.
-These frames reveal the flawed and stereotypical portrayal of women in Facebook memes.
-36
+People use memes to get shared and liked by others.
+But sometimes these memes carry wrong perceptions and messages which can create false consciousness among the people.
+The notion of gender is culturally and socially constructed.
+Social media sites for long are reinforcing the concept of gender stereotyping through its content.
+These sites are invisibly controlling people's life by transferring the stereotyped ideology.
+Some Facebook memes are portraying women in the way gender roles have been represented until now in social media sites.
+This study aims to analyze the portrayal of women on Facebook memes.
+In this regard, this study used purposive sampling and selected 15 Facebook memes as samples.